RenMohan/UnaryConcept/README.md

 Please refer to Wiki for more information.
 For try out link, restful api consructs, more examples, user guide etc please send an email to support@ureveal.com.

 Thank you very much

+IMPORTANT NOTE:
+uReveal provides this source code subject to open source conditions.
+However, uReveal owns certain related intellectual property and reserves all rights in its intellectual property, grants no rights not expressly granted, and does not confer or grant any other rights.
+Ureveal provides only a revocable, limited, non-exclusive, nontransferable right to use the provided source code solely for use with other open source projects.
+For additional permission, products or license rights, contact sales@ureveal.com.